MaxIvanyshen/typst-templatr/README.md

 # typst-templatr

 A command-line tool written in Rust to manage Typst templates.
-It allows you to initialize a configuration file, list available `.typ` templates, and add templates to your current directory via symbolic links.
+It allows you to initialize a configuration file, list available `.typ` templates, and manage templates by adding, removing, installing, or uninstalling them via symbolic links or file operations.

 ## Features

 - **Initialize Configuration**: Create a configuration file (`.typst-templatr.yaml`) to specify the path to your Typst templates directory.
 - **List Templates**: Display all `.typ` files in the configured templates directory.
 - **Add Templates**: Create a symbolic link to a `.typ` template file from the templates directory to the current working directory.
+- **Remove Templates**: Remove a symbolic link to a `.typ` template from the current working directory.
+- **Install Templates**: Copy a `.typ` template file to the configured templates directory.
+- **Uninstall Templates**: Remove a `.typ` template file from the configured templates directory.

 ## Installation